spryker-shop/b2c-demo-shop/README.md

 Challenge: A customer can add only one vote.
 After revoking a vote, he can vote again.

 US 6
-[Done] As a system owner I want to be able to batch import FAQ data to pre-populate database.
+As a system owner I want to be able to batch import FAQ data to pre-populate database.

 Acceptance Criteria:
-Import file with dummy data is created
+[Done] Import file with dummy data is created
-Import triggering is available via CLI
+[Done] Import triggering is available via CLI

 Challenge: FAQ data are localized